-Studying for a EngD/PhD requires a significant period of demanding work and therefore It is important that you take annual leave entitlement for your well-being.
+Studying for a EngD/PhD requires a significant period of demanding work and therefore It is important that you take annual leave entitlement for your wellbeing.

 Students are entitled to six weeks leave per year.
-You are responsible for agreeing their proposed leave arrangements with your industrial and academic supervisors and providing their supervisors with sufficient advance notice of planned absences.
+You are responsible for agreeing your proposed leave arrangements with your industrial and academic supervisors and providing your supervisors with sufficient advance notice of planned absences.